Lego BrickHeadz: Overview

-In 2020, Lego Masters USA judge and Lego Design Lead Amy Corbett had recreated her latest outfits from the show as Lego BrickHeadz models.
+In 2020, Lego Masters USA judge and Lego design lead Amy Corbett recreated her outfits from the show using BrickHeadz models.

 Development

-Lego BrickHeadz is a new line of collectible figures.
-BrickHeadz is designed for kids who love the Lego brand but don't have time to spend two hours on a build.
-Each collectible figure takes approximately 10 to 15 minutes to create.
-Michael McNally, senior director of brand relations for Lego explained, "This sort of one-size-fits-all approach is not as appealing as it used to be,” and continued, "The onus then is really on brands to diversify their offerings so that there is something for everyone.
-We’ll always have free-form, open-ended building opportunities, but we’re always looking for surgical ways we can manipulate the Lego system in a way that might grab the attention of a completely different kid who needs a different solution.”
+Upon launch, Lego BrickHeadz was a new line of collectible figures.
+BrickHeadz is designed for kids interested in Lego but without the time to spend building: each collectible figure takes approximately 10 to 15 minutes to create.
+Michael McNally, senior director of brand relations for Lego, explained, "This sort of one-size-fits-all approach is not as appealing as it used to be," and continued, "The onus then is really on brands to diversify their offerings so that there is something for everyone.
+We'll always have free-form, open-ended building opportunities, but we're always looking for surgical ways we can manipulate the Lego system in a way that might grab the attention of a completely different kid who needs a different solution."

+Marcos Bessa discussed the development process of BrickHeadz and explained, "First and foremost we explore what characters we want to do.
+For series 1, we started with some safe bets but also some strong line ups to attract attention and create a culture around what we believe will be strong long lasting series.
+We have a very important mission at Lego with this product line which is that we want to engage kids that are not into roleplaying any more because they feel that Lego is a 'toy' and that they are too old for it.
+We want to offer something that allows them to create something interesting with characters they can relate to and also give them a nice classic building experience.
+The purpose of the line is to reach out to those who are not so much into Lego because they don't know Lego beyond that of a toy.
+This offers that extra layer of collectibility which they could easily put on their computer or next to their television."

-BrickHeadz Designer Austin Carlson discussed about designing a BrickHeadz model and explained, "The start is a lot like a Lego Minifigure where I note the most important icons of the character and start from there.
-So for example, the startup for the Comic Con Joker BrickHead was intended to be more “classic” Joker so we wanted a tuxedo suit feel and a more slick back pointy hair for him.
+BrickHeadz designer Austin Carlson discussed designing a BrickHeadz model and explained, "The start is a lot like a Lego Minifigure where I note the most important icons of the character and start from there.
+So for example, the startup for the Comic Con Joker BrickHead was intended to be more 'classic' Joker so we wanted a tuxedo suit feel and a more slick back pointy hair for him.
 And the Joker is always known for his smile so we knew we needed that and Nic Groves added his big flower to him to capture his tricky clown nature.
-The same could be said with Superman's traditional curly-Q hair and how we captured that through a Unikitty tail!"
+The same could be said with Superman's traditional curly-Q hair and how we captured that through a Unikitty tail".